-The electron Monte Carlo dose engine in RayStation 12A has been compared to the Oncentra (Elekta) treatment planning system using the same gamma criteria as for photons.
+The electron Monte Carlo dose engine has been compared to the Oncentra (Elekta) treatment planning system using the same gamma criteria as for photons, see section 2.9.1 Accuracy for the photon dose engines on page 20.
 The comparison with Oncentra includes plans for an Elekta Synergy machine.
 Since all cases return gamma distributions within the acceptance criteria, the electron dose computations can be regarded as equivalent to the clinical system to which it was compared.

-In addition, the electron dose engine in RayStation 12A has been compared to measurements for treatment machines with x and y jaws (Elekta and Varian), Elekta machines with Beam Modulator and machines without x jaws (Elekta Agility and Siemens).
+In addition, the electron dose engine in RayStation 2023B has been validated against measurements for treatment machines with x and y jaws (Elekta and Varian), Elekta machines with Beam Modulator and machines without x jaws (Elekta Agility and Siemens).
+In water 98% of computed doses values shall pass gamma [5%, 5 mm] < 1 when compared to measured doses, and 95% shall pass gamma(5%, 5 mm) < 1.

-The electron Monte Carlo dose computation in patient has also been cross-checked against EGSnrc for different geometries, materials and energies.
+The electron Monte Carlo dose computation in patient has also been thoroughly validated against the independent Monte Carlo code EGSnrc for different geometries, materials and energies.
+The same acceptance criteria are used when comparing to EGSnrc doses as when comparing to measurements